-From a trauma sensitive perspective, survivors are doing the best they can at any given time to cope with the life-altering and frequently shattering effects of trauma.
+From a trauma-sensitive perspective, survivors are doing the best they can at any given time to cope with the life-altering and frequently shattering effects of trauma.

-In this blog I focus on helping you to forgive yourself, but this time around the issue of harm you have caused yourself.
+In this post, I focus on helping you to forgive yourself, but this time around the issue of harm you have caused yourself.
 This is as important as forgiving yourself for the harm you have brought to others.
 This includes the harm you have done to your body due to:

 - excessive drinking, drugs, cigarettes